tonysyu/tonysyu.pelican/content/posts/source-control-for-scientists-and-soloists.rst

 scientific programmers: Scientists often develop code for themselves (collaboration often focuses on the results, not the code), so we're prone to think that source control is not relevant.
-The purpose of this article is to convince you that source control is important---even if you're the only one looking at the code.
+The purpose of this article is to convince you that source control is important---*even if you're the only one looking at the code*.

-I'll be focusing on git, since it's what I use for in my day-to-day routine, but any (distributed) version/source/revision control software will do.
+I'll be focusing on git, since it's what I use for my day-to-day routine, but any (distributed) version/source/revision control software will do.
 Some commands will differ for other software, but the basic concepts are still the same.